 To increase channel sales, it’s vital to keep your product top of mind with your partners.
 Depending on the industry, your partner may be selling hundreds, if not thousands, of other products.
 So what can you do to increase “mindshare” with your partners so that they prioritize you?

 In competitive industries like IT and software, partners rely on trust and loyalty.
 The partner they trust the most is usually the partner they do the most business with.
 Channel managers are often the “face” of their organization within channel relationships.
-The channel manager’s decisions during partner conflicts can have dire consequences.
+If mishandled, a channel manager’s decisions during partner conflicts can have dire consequences.

 Let’s face it.
 As a channel manager, you’ll eventually let your partners down.
 As with all healthy relationships, conflicts are natural and should serve to make the relationship stronger.
 To mitigate hurt feelings, prove to your partners that you’re investing in them.

-If your partner feels that you’re on their team and want them to succeed, they’ll be more understanding.
+If your partner feels that you’re on their team and want them to succeed, they’ll be more understanding and open minded towards your strategy to resolve the channel conflict.
 Are you paying adequate attention to your partner?
 How often do you check in with them, update them, come to them with new leads?
 This brings us to tip #2, which is to invest in the right partner portal.

 Efficient communication is the bedrock of your relationships with partners.
 By being transparent about goals and expectations, you’ll avoid confusion around performance expectations.
 By training and equipping them with the proper tools, you increase their confidence.